lamiaaselim/Contacts-Manager/README.md

 # Contacts Manager

 This project is a Contacts Manager  application built with MEAN Stack.
-It includes various middlewares for security, logging, and compression, as well as rate limiting.
+It includes various middlewares for security, logging, and compression, as well as real time app.
 The project also uses Bootstrap for styling.

 ## Table of Contents